Water Pollution Control

 Water Pollution Control Authority

-Everett Weaver, Chairman
+Everett Ray Weaver, chairman

-Joseph Greco, Member
+Joseph Greco, vice chairman

 The WPCA generally meets monthly on the fourth Thursday of the month at 7:30pm in the conference room at the WPCF.
 The meeting dates set for each year are listed in the meeting minutes of the December meeting of the previous year.
 Access to all meeting agendas and minutes are available here.